![Firefly-Cog-Decline-Research-Banner-Tony[1]](http://balesphotonics.com/wp-content/plugins/revslider/public/assets/assets/dummy.png)

 “We believe that the use of NASA LED for light therapy alone, and in conjunction with hyperbaric oxygen, will greatly enhance the natural wound healing process, and more quickly return the patient to a preinjury/illness level of activity.”
 Read the Complete NASA Study.
 The video below is from a clinical trial performed with cancer patients based on NASA research.

-Advances in Pain Management with Light Therapy
+Advances in Pain Management with Photobiomodulation Light Therapy

 by Len Saputo, MD, with Jerry Stine, NC